tidyverse/stringr/revdep/problems.md

       All declared Imports should be used.
     ```

+# tidytext

+Version: 0.1.6

+## In both

+*   checking package dependencies ...
+NOTE
+    ```
+    Packages suggested but not available for checking: ‘quanteda’ ‘stm’
+    ```

 # tidyverse

 Version: 1.2.1

 ## In both

+*   checking whether package ‘tidyverse’ can be installed ...
+WARNING
+    ```
+    Found the following significant warnings:
+      Warning: package ‘tibble’ was built under R version 3.4.3 See ‘/Users/hadley/Documents/tidyverse/stringr/revdep/checks.noindex/tidyverse/new/tidyverse.Rcheck/00install.out’ for details.
+    ```

 *   checking dependencies in R code ...
 NOTE
     ```